sensu/sensu-docs/README.md

 This is the same as any other project.
 Follow GitHub's instructions if you're unsure.
 No additional steps are needed.

 ### Deploying to Heroku
-This project uses [Travis CI Deployment support for Heroku](https://docs.travis-ci.com/user/deployment/heroku/) to automatically deploy the site once changes are merged to `master`.
+Any time changes are merged to `master` branch, this project is automatically deployed to https://docs.sensu.io using Heroku's own Github integration.
 For additional details on Heroku configuration and deployment, see [our wiki page](https://github.com/sensu/sensu-docs/wiki/Heroku-Configuration-and-Publishing).